When is it appropriate to make a complaint about the treatment you have received in hospital, rather than bringing a legal action?

 What do you want to achieve from making a hospital complaint?

-When you make a hospital complaint you should think about what you want to achieve from it.
+When you make a formal complaint you should think about what you want to achieve from it.

-The most common reasons for making a hospital complaint are:
+The most common reasons for patients making a complaint about their hospital treatment are:

-· the wish to improve the service for the benefit of future patients
+- the wish to improve the service for the benefit of other patients

-· for an explanation of why you were let down
+- for an explanation of why they were let down

 Time limits on making a complaint

-You should not delay in making your hospital complaint, as the sooner the complaint is made the easier it will be for the complaint to be satisfactorily investigated.
+You should not delay in complaining, as the sooner you do, the easier it will be for it to be satisfactorily investigated.

 Complaints must generally be made within a year of the event which caused it to be made.
 If you weren’t aware of the issue within the first 12 months then you should make your complaint as soon as you find out about it.

-An extension to the time limit will only be considered if it’s still possible to properly and fairly investigate the complaint or there is some other compelling reason.
+An extension to the time limit will only be considered if it’s still possible to properly and fairly investigate the issue, or there is some other compelling reason for the delay.

 Some issues are better suited to the hospital complaints procedure.
-Matters such as standards of cleanliness, attitude of staff, concerns about waiting lists and lack of communication tend not to be things that would be serious enough to warrant legal action.
+Matters such as standards of cleanliness, attitude of staff, concerns about waiting lists, and lack of communication tend not to be things that would be serious enough to warrant legal action being taken.

-However, when the patient’s health has been seriously impacted by a clear error or mistake then it is often beneficial to seek legal advice from a solicitor specialising in medical negligence law.
+However, when a patient’s physical or psychological health has been seriously impacted by a clear medical error or mistake, then it is beneficial to seek legal advice from solicitors specialising in medical negligence law.

 By making a legal claim you can recover compensation for: